 Project Outcomes

-Tutorial
+Tutorial for retroharmonize [vignette]

 We believe that the tutorial, the larger Harmonized Arab Barometer files, two more experimental use cases to created an Arab Barometer / Afrobarometer and Arab Barometer / Eurobarometer joined, harmonized dataset will lead to enough conclusions, and hopefully datasets that have their own scientific value.
-It would be very impractical to edit the actual code in this document, so we reprint it without being executed as a program code to be reviewed as a documention only.
+It would be very impractical to edit the actual code in this document, so we reprint it without being executed as a program code to be reviewed as a documentation only.

 The development version from GitHub can be installed with: